zettio/weave/website/install/installing-weave.md

     export CHECKPOINT_DISABLE=1

-**Note:** Weaveworks does not maintain these servers any more.
+> **Note:** Weaveworks does not maintain these servers any more.
 Weave Net will make the call and silently fail.
 This will not affect normal operations.
 Still, it is recommended to set the `CHECKPOINT_DISABLE` variable as shown above.
+Starting from v2.8.2, the `CHECKPOINT_DISABLE` variable is set by default.
 This feature will be removed from the community-supported Weave Net in the near future.

 ### Guides for Specific Platforms